 Not long after their marriage, Lina begins to suspect that Johnny is plotting to murder her.
 As her suspicions mount up, she becomes increasingly scared and anxious that he is trying to kill her.
 We in the audience believe her suspicions and fear for her.
 But is there any truth to her suspicions?

-I like how Joan starts out in this performance as a fresh, innocent, and slightly naïve girl, and I like how she later transitions to a more worldly, paranoid and nervous woman.
+I like how Joan starts out in this performance as a fresh and innocent girl, and I like how she later transitions to a more worldly, paranoid and nervous woman.
 Truly this is a remarkable performance to watch.
 Joan deservedly won the Best Actress Oscar for her performance here (her win was to be the only acting Oscar ever given for a performance in a Hitchcock film.)

 Joan Fontaine is an actress whose work I am very pleased to have been able to see.
 She sure was a talented actress and I only wish that she was as much an acclaimed actress today as her sister (quite rightly)is and was.
 R.I.P Joan.
 Happy 100th birthday to one of the best film actresses.